jku876/CS16_Lab08_Starter/README.md

       - Linked List 1: 1 &rarr; 2 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; Linked List 2: 3 &rarr; 4 &rarr; 5 &rarr; 6
         - Output: 1 &rarr; 3 &rarr; 2 &rarr; 4 &rarr; 5 &rarr; 6

+  - You CANNOT create another linked list - doing so will fail both the local tests and Gradescope tests.
+Instead, splice the lists together by rearranging the *next* pointers of each linked list.
+You are allowed to declare additional nodes, but the returned linked list should only contain nodes from each linked list, in some order.

 Each one has a set of tests which can be found under its corresponding heading when you type <code>make tests</code>.
 For example, the addIntToEndOfList tests look like this to start:

 ```